powershelllive/TwitchStreamNotifcations/README.md

 * `TwitchClientSecret` - Twitch APP Client Secret used for authenticating to Twitch API
 * `TwitchClientRedirectUri` - Twitch APP ClientRedirect Uri used for authenticating to Twitch API
 * `TwitchWebhookBaseUri` - The base URI used for Twitch webhook callbacks. `https://{AzureFuncionsWebAppName}.azurewebsites.net/api/TwitchWebhookIngestion`
+* `DiscordWebhookUri` - The URI for the Discord webhook
+* `DiscordMessageTemplate` - Message template for Discord messages.
+* `DiscordNotifications` - Queue name for Discord Events.